5ub34x/CSharpTools/README.md

 [SharpCompile](https://github.com/SpiderLabs/SharpCompile) SharpCompile is an Aggressor script for Cobalt Strike which allows you to compile and execute C# in realtime.

+[BlockETW](https://github.com/Soledge/BlockEtw) .Net 3.5 / 4.5 Assembly to block ETW telemetry in a process.

 ## Credential Access (TA0006)

 [SharpWeb](https://github.com/djhohnstein/SharpWeb) Retrieve saved logins from Google Chrome, Firefox, Internet Explorer and Microsoft Edge.